-In his critique of counterfactuals, [Dawid, 2000] argues that since counterfactuals cannot be directly tested, the use of counterfactual notation and counterfactual analysis should be avoided, lest it produces erroneous conclusions, unsubstantiated by the data.
+In his critique of counterfactuals, [Dawid, 2000] argues that since counterfactuals cannot be directly tested, the use of counterfactual notation and counterfactual analysis should be avoided, lest it produces metaphysical or erroneous conclusions, unsubstantiated by the data.
 Our analysis proves the opposite [Pearl, 2000b]; only by taking counterfactual analysis seriously is one able to distinguish testable from untestable counterfactuals, then posit the more advanced question: what additional assumptions are needed to make the latter testable.
 We know, for example, that every counterfactual query is empirically identifiable in linear models.
-This implies that no counterfactual query is nonsensical if one can justify the assumption of linearity.
-Therefore, asking such queries in a non-linear context is not in itself nonsensical, but reduces to a mathematical question of whether the scientific knowledge at hand is sufficient for discerning the queries from the data.
+This implies that no counterfactual query is metaphysical if one can justify the assumption of linearity.
+Therefore, asking such queries in a non-linear context is not in itself metaphysical, but reduces to a mathematical question of whether the scientific knowledge at hand is sufficient for discerning the queries from the data.

-In this paper we have provided a complete graphical criterion and associated algorithms for deciding whether an arbitrary counterfactual query is discernible from experimental data when scientific knowledge is expressed in the form of a nonparametric causal graph.
-Some counterfactual queries (e.g., the effect of binary treatment on the treated) can be shown to be identifiable in general, with no additional assumptions needed.
-Others (e.g., the effect of a multivalued treatment on the treated), are identifiable only if the causal graph has a certain structure (e.g., Figure 1 (a)).
+In this paper we have provided a complete graphical criterion and associated algorithms for deciding whether an arbitrary counterfactual query of the form $P(Y_x|e)$ is discernible from experimental data when scientific knowledge is expressed in the form of an acyclic causal graph.
+Some counterfactual queries (e.g., the effect of binary treatment on the untreated patients) can be shown to be identifiable in general, with no additional assumptions needed.
+Others (e.g., the effect of a multi-valued treatment on the untreated), are identifiable only if the causal graph has a certain structure (e.g., Figure 1 (a)).
+The sensitivity of the results to graphical assumptions can be assessed using the bounding method of [Balke & Pearl, 1994a] which, again, is made feasible by the calculus of counterfactuals and their semantics.

 Since all counterfactuals are empirically identifiable in linear systems, an interesting challenge would be to determine what properties of linear system can be given up without sacrificing empirical identifiability.
+Another interesting question is examine how these results can be carried over to the case of cyclic graphs.